 SpiceJet

-Still wondering about how to become a pilot with commerce stream?
-With commitment and strong vision, commerce students can build a successful career in aviation.
+Still wondering, is commerce student eligible for pilot or can a commerce student become a pilot without physics?
+The answer is, with strong vision, commitment and by following the eligibility requirements, commerce students can build a successful aviation career.
 By gaining relevant qualifications and flying experience, you can kickstart your career as a pilot in India.

 Yes, you can become a pilot after class 12 commerce by studying science at NIOS.